Ambient Occlusion

 \[ AO(p) = \frac{1}{\pi} \int_{\Omega} V(p, \omega) \, (n \cdot \omega) \, d\omega \]

-AO(p) will generate a value (usually between 0 and 1) on a surface point that represents how much light is reaching.
-This technique is agnostic to the scene lights and as long as geometry doesn’t change, it can be baked.
+AO(p) is a scalar field with values usually between 0 and 1 over a surface.
+It encodes how much light is reaching at any point in the field.
+This technique is agnostic to the scene lights, therefore to calculate it we only need the geometry.
+As long as geometry doesn’t change, it can be baked.

 Ambient occlusion will take care of the contact shadows.
-It will not account for directional shadows cast by distant light sources like windows — it only simulates shadowing caused by nearby geometry.
+It will not account for directional shadows cast by distant light sources like a window — it only simulates shadowing caused by nearby geometry.

-Let’s now compare the result with path tracing and global illumination+AO.
+Let’s now compare the result with path tracing and Image Based Lightning+AO.
 The model Suzanne should have a shadow under the hat and also occlude light to his right ear.

 The following interactive example offers three slides: